Athlete Recovery Hacks: Making The Most Of Cold Plunges

 The temperature change from the cold water causes your blood vessels to constrict, which helps to reduce inflammation and promote healing.
 This vasoconstriction is followed by vasodilation, where the blood vessels expand, leading to increased blood flow and the delivery of fresh oxygen and nutrients to your muscles and tissues.
 This cycle of vasoconstriction and vasodilation helps to promote overall health and recovery.

-See also Cautions And Considerations For Cold Plunges In Athlete Recovery
+See also The Role Of Cold Plunges In Post-Workout Athlete Recovery

 Increased production of endorphins